-- b.
-Pain is affecting activity of daily living functional ability: > 4 on the NRS Pain Rating Scale; AND - c.
-Physical evaluation has ruled out that no non-facet pathology that could explain the source of the patient's pain, such as discogenic, sacroiliac joint pain, disc herniation, fracture, tumor, infection; AND - d.
-Has tried and failed a minimum of 3 months of conservative therapy (e.g., for the current episode of pain that includes: - Physical therapy (PT) for a minimum of 4 weeks (3-4x per week for a total of 12 sessions); OR - There must be documentation submitted that explains why physical therapy is contraindicated note that PT may be contraindicated if any of the following are present: - i.
-Pain worsened with PT;
+- 4. Has tried and failed a minimum of 3 months of conservative therapy for the current episode of pain that includes: - Physical therapy (PT) for a minimum of 4 weeks (3-4x per week for a total of 12 sessions); OR - Submitted documentation to explain why PT is contraindicated note that PT may be contraindicated if any of the following are present: - i.
+Pain worsened with PT; OR - ii.
+PT tried but was not able to be tolerated.